katjonathan/Flip-It-Puzzle-Game/README.txt

 # Flip-It-Puzzle-Game
 DESCRIPTION: A recreation of the classic electronic game 'Lights Out!' using the Java programming language

 NOTE: For those who want to edit the files, please do not directly edit the master branch.
 Instead, make a fork or another branch and edit to your heart's content there.
-Also, please put your name on any branches/forks you made so I can sort them out later.
+Also, please put your name or username on any branches/forks you made so I can sort them out later.
 (If you'd like, also add a comment with your name on your additions to the source code.)
 If you find anything wrong with the code, please add on the README file in your respective version (with forking/branching etc. as long as you don't directly edit the master branch)

 OBJECTIVE: The goal of the game is to turn all the squares to the 'on' position.
 When flipping a square, the squares adjacent to the one you pressed will also flip (the diagonals are not considered as adjacent).